Stoobly/stoobly-agent/README.md

 # Stoobly Agent

-Stoobly is a man-in-the-middle proxy tool and REST API to easily record, retrieve and mock stored HTTP/HTTPS requests and responses

-🌐 Stoobly is a man-in-the-middle proxy tool and REST API to easily record, retrieve and mock stored requests and responses.
+🌐 Stoobly is a man-in-the-middle proxy tool and REST API to **easily record, retrieve and mock stored HTTP/HTTPS requests and responses**

-🚀 It will help you create scalable API mocks with little setup time.
+🚀 Create scalable API mocks with little setup time.

-⚡ Maintaining hard-coded inputs and responses is expensive.
-De-clutter your codebase and streamline updates by making schema changes and replaying requests to get the latest changes.
+⚡ **Maintaining hard-coded inputs and responses is expensive.** De-clutter your codebase and streamline updates by making schema changes and replaying requests to get the latest changes.

 💡 Stoobly works by recording requests and and their corresponding responses.
-The next time the request is sent to our agent proxy, we compare the current response to the recorded response.
+The next time the request is sent to our agent proxy, **we compare the current response to the recorded response.**

 🔨 Need deep customization?
-Use advanced features like grouping requests into scenarios, rewriting requests, excluding requests using your own tailored matching rules, and test lifecycle hooks.
+Use **advanced features** like grouping requests into scenarios, rewriting requests, excluding requests using your own tailored matching rules, and test lifecycle hooks.

 See our docs for more detailed information! https://docs.stoobly.com